quadram-institute-bioscience/ribosomal_snakemake/README.md

 Suppose you are working on <i>Staphylococcus</i> genus

-1. Gather your ribosomal protein sequences as protein sequence fasta files in 15 separate files into a directory, see `staph_ribosomal_proteins` as an example in this github.
-These will be used for either protein or DNA sequence trees as per your choice laid out in the `workflow/config/template_config.yaml`.
-They should be named within the file as `L14_rplN, L16_rplP, L18_rplR, L2_rplB, L22_rplV, L24_rplX, L3_rplC, L4_rplD, L5_rplE, L6_rplF, S10_rpsJ, S17_rpsQ, S19_rpsS, S3_rpsC, and S8_rpsH`, respectively and 1 should be placed in the ribo_names_field in the config.yaml.
-If they are named with the rpl or rpS letter first (such as rplN_L14) 0 should be placed in the `workflow/config/template_config.yaml` file under ribo_name_field.
+1. Collect your ribosomal protein sequences as protein sequence fasta files in 15 separate files into a directory, see `staph_ribosomal_proteins` as an example in this github.
-2. Gather all of your genome sequences as annotated genbank files in another directory, for example `data`.
+2. Collect all of your genome sequences as annotated genbank files (either downloaded from genbank NCBI or annotated with Prokka) in another directory, for example `data`.

 # Installation and Usage: